OpenRailAssociation/osrd/editoast/SEAORM_MIGRATION.md

 - compare normalized `pg_dump --schema-only` output;
 - compare catalog inventories for extensions, enum values/order, functions, triggers, constraints, indexes, sequences, and views;
 - compare required reference data;
-- execute the final baseline SQL against a fresh initialized database;
+- execute the final baseline through Diesel against a fresh initialized database;
-- verify the existing Diesel migration stack remains unchanged and still reaches the comparison schema;
+- verify a database at the removed latest Diesel migration version reports the replacement baseline as already applied;
+- verify the baseline is non-revertible and is the only remaining Diesel migration;
 - build/lint `database` and `models` and run their relevant database tests.

 Review focus:

 - the baseline should describe the final schema, not replay historical states;
 - every included data statement must have an explicit reason;
-- the baseline file is already in its final SQLx form and will not be moved or rewritten by the cutover revision.
+- the Diesel baseline version must exactly match the latest removed Diesel version;
+- the cutover revision will only move and rename the baseline SQL into SQLx's simple migration form; it must not rewrite its SQL.

+Implementation record:

+- status: complete;
+- Jujutsu change ID: `nwnxqktv`;
+- resolved Diesel version and path: `2026-08-06-164808-0000_baseline/up.sql`;
+- reserved SQLx cutover version and path: `202608061648080000_baseline.sql`;
+- the historical 132 directories and 264 up/down files were removed;
+- normalized schema dumps, catalog inventories, application data, and sequence states matched between the historical stack and the baseline;
+- no application reference rows required a separate data payload;
+- validation commands: `cargo check --package database --package models`, `cargo clippy --package database --package models --all-targets --all-features`, and `cargo nextest run --package database --package models`;
+- final test result: 76 passed, with two existing nextest leak annotations and no failures.

 ### Revision 2 — install SQLx migrations and CLI workflow